High Carb Diet for Health & Weight LossJanuary 2, 2018

 , and heart disease

 .
 It also appears to be heavily implicated in the causation and progression of a host of other conditions such as MS, Alzheimer's, Crohn's, erectile dysfunction, and kidney failure to name but a few.
 Plant fat, by contrast, does not cause the same adverse effects even when consumed in high quantities.
 As always, eating should be approached with a healthy, positive mindset.
-One should not focus keeping fat levels at 10% or less, but rather focus on eating a wide variety of whole foods, and the ideal rations of macro nutrients, micro nutrients, phyto nutrients, water and fiber will be consumed by default.
+One should not focus keeping fat levels at 10% or less, but rather focus on eating a wide variety of whole foods, and the ideal rations of macronutrients, micronutrients, phytonutrients, water and fibre will be consumed by default.
 Some supplementation is necessary, and the reasons for this will be explored in the next post.